drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 ![Across-subject average accuracy/error for pairwise classifiers.
 Off-diagonal cells represent the error rates for the pairwise classifier indicated by that cell’s row/column labels; diagonal cells represent the mean accuracy for all pairs in which that consonant is one element.\label{fig-pairwise-confmat}](fig-pairwise.eps)

-In general, the mean accuracy across subjects for a given pairwise comparison was always above 90% \add{(differences along the diagonal in Figure
+In general, the mean accuracy across subjects for a given pairwise comparison was always above 90% (differences along the diagonal in Figure
-\ref{fig-pairwise-confmat} are numerically small and hence hard to distinguish in color)}; individual accuracy scores for each subject were generally above 80% and are shown in the supplementary material, figure S5.
+\ref{fig-pairwise-confmat} are numerically small and hence hard to distinguish in color); individual accuracy scores for each subject were generally above 80% and are shown in the supplementary material, figure S5.
 These plots indicate that consonant identity can be recovered fairly well from brain responses to the stimuli.